Meet the team of committee members who run the Icon Archaeology group

 At UCL I completed the MA in Principles of Conservation in 2009 and the MSc in Conservation for Archaeology and Museum in 2011, following a career holding research and research-related posts at a number of University of London institutions.

-Since becoming a conservator, I have held contract posts at the British Museum, the Ashmolean Museum, the conservation division of the Church of England and Birmingham Museums Trust.
-I have also worked as a freelancer on investigative archaeological projects in the UK and abroad, and for museums and institutions.
+Since becoming a conservator, I have held posts at the British Museum, the Ashmolean Museum, the conservation division of the Church of England, the Victoria and Albert Museum, Birmingham Museums Trust and the Museum of London.
+I have also worked as a freelancer on investigative archaeological projects in the UK and abroad, and for a range of museums and institutions.
+I currently work for Royal Museums Greenwich as Senior Objects Conservator (metals).

-After completing a Masters in the Conservation of Archaeological and Museum Objects at Durham University, I began working as an Archaeological Conservator at the York Archaeological Trust in 2015.
+After completing an MA in the Conservation of Archaeological and Museum Objects at Durham University, I began working as an Archaeological Conservator for the York Archaeological Trust in 2015.

-Over the last five years I have been lucky enough to work on a number of interesting projects both locally and further afield, which have allowed me to pursue my interest in the conservation of organic objects and the process of freeze-drying.
-I am currently working toward Icon accreditation.
+I worked for the Trust for seven years and during this time was lucky enough to work on a number of interesting projects both locally and further afield, which allowed me to pursue my interest in the conservation of organic objects and the process of freeze-drying.
+In December 2021 I passed my Icon Accreditation and became an ACR.
+Recently, I have taken a step back from bench conservation and now work for a family business.
+However, I remain an active member of Icon and the Archaeology Group committee with my main conservation focus now being on research and publishing.

 I work for the Hampshire Cultural Trust in Winchester, which has been home since 2007.
 This is my second stint on the Archaeology Group Committee, having previously served from 2008–2016.